Skip to main content

 Five Focal Points

 Banu So , oil and acrylic on canvas, 84 inches by 60 inches, 2020-2021 If I were to curate an exhibition of African art at this point in time, I would explore these five themes as a matter of precedence: Sociopolitical and geopolitical commentary; Post-COVID realities; Commentary on capitalism and consumerism, and their associated culture; Gender and familial relationships and values; Didactics on specific social issues.
-I am interested in these topics for several reasons: each of them have expansive subject matter, and these five categories embody critical issues of engagement for Africans at home and abroad.
+I am interested in these topics for several reasons: each of them has expansive subject matter, and these five categories embody critical issues of engagement for Africans at home and abroad.
 Contemporary African artists have always been at the forefront of communicating their ideas and reflecting those of their societies in a rich and continued ritual of documentary.
-It is only fair enough that contemporary curators meet these artists halfway to push forward the vital narratives for education and reeducation of Africans and everyone else.
-Sociopolitical an
+It is only fair enough that contemporary curators meet these artists halfway to push forward vital narratives for the education and re-education of Africans and everyone else.
+Sociopolitical and geopoli...

 How To Save My Life